 - Eggs from a local farm instead of from the store.

 - Celtic sea salt instead of processed salt.

 Sour Cream Dips: I used to buy sour cream and seasoning packets to make sour cream dip.
-I’m not sure I could even eat that, now!
+I’m not sure I could even eat that now!
 Bleck!
-Now, we make our own sour cream and mix it with a variety of things to make delicious dips!
+Now, we make our own sour cream and mix it with various things to make delicious dips!

 I hope that our healthy switches help to get your creative juices flowing!
-If you want to learn more about easy switches and baby steps to eating healthier food, check out this post.
+To learn more about easy switches and baby steps to eating healthier food, check out our blog, 10 Healthy Food Swaps.